AdobeDocs/commerce-frontend-core/src/pages/ui-components/modal.md

 ---
-group: ui-components-guide
-title: Modal component
+title: Modal component | Commerce Frontend Development
+decsription:
 ---

+# Modal

 The Modal [UI component](https://glossary.magento.com/ui-component) implements a secondary window that opens on top of the main window.
 It uses the [modal widget](../javascript/jquery-widgets/modal.md).